-We built automated tests in Test source code package which was created by Maven.
+Automated tests have been built in a Test source code package which was created by Maven.
 The TestCase class from JUnit was extended and member functions were added.
 Every function represents a test of a supported web service.
-The tests are able to be executed without deploying the project at Apache Tomcat and using an external HTTP client.
-We used Eclipse Jetty server which provides a Web server and javax servlet container.
+The tests are able to be executed without deploying the component in a server and using an external HTTP client.
+Eclipse Jetty server which provides a Web server and javax servlet container was used.
 So, the test cases deployed and executed using Jetty.
 This provided us fast execution and testing of the source code without the need to deploy the project to an external server in order to test every change in the code.

-As we mentioned before, a test for every supported web service of Table 29 has been created.
+As we mentioned before, a test for every supported web service in Figure 26 has been created.
 Then we call every function which contained a test and check if we got the expected output at Eclipse's console.
 The tests were called separately or in combination.
 For example we had called a test to check if we can get all the companies.
 After we called a service to delete a company and then called again a service to get all companies, in order to decide if the deletion was executed properly.
-We executed plenty of these combinations related the following scenarios:
+We executed plenty of these scenarios and combinations.